preethiprakash1/communitycompass/README.md

 - Description: Retrieves all resources from the database.
 - Upon Success: HTTP 200 Status Code is returned with the list of resources.
 - Upon Failure: N/A

+#### GET /getResourcesByType
+- Expected Input Parameters: type (String): The type of the resource (SHELTER, FOOD_BANK, CLINIC, RESTROOM, OTHER).
+- Expected Output: A ResponseEntity containing a list of resources of the specified type.
+- Description: Retrieves all resources of the specified type.
+- Upon Success: HTTP 200 Status Code with the list of resources of the specified type.
+- Upon Failure: HTTP 404 Status Code with the message "No resources were found for type: {resourceType}" if no resources exist for the specified type.

+#### GET /getClosestResource
+- Expected Input Parameters:
+  - type (String): The type of the resource (SHELTER, FOOD_BANK, CLINIC, RESTROOM, OTHER).
+  - latitude (double): The latitude of the user's location.
+  - longitude (double): The longitude of the user's location.
+- Expected Output: A ResponseEntity containing the details of the closest resource of the specified type.
+- Description: Finds and returns the resource of the specified type that is closest to the user's location based on Euclidean distance.
+- Upon Success: HTTP 200 Status Code with the details of the closest resource.
+- Upon Failure: HTTP 404 Status Code with the message "No resources were found for type: {resourceType}" if no resources exist for the specified type.

 #### GET /getResource
 - Expected Input Parameters: